ChRIisS97/machine-learning-TelegramBot/README.md

 Publish and analyze Tweets, optimize ads, and create unique customer experiences.
 And to creat a app to save your Keys to get tweets or analyze Tweets.

+When you got your key, go to getTweetsFromUser.py and place it in the placeholder
 ``` ruby
 consumer_key    = "--- place key after creating a app ---"
 consumer_secret = "--- place key after creating a app ---"